brdnmartin5/barks-n-bubbles/README.md

 ### templates

-The templates folder contains all of the HTML pages that uses actually see.
+The templates folder contains all of the HTML pages that users actually see.

 **base.html**